 Girly girls are easy to buy for.
 There are stock "girly girl" gifts like custom-made makeup from Lush, fashion accessories, a magazine subscription (Girl's Life or Discovery Girls), and clothes.
-Tweens who enjoy feminine styles might enjoy pastel colors like pink and purple, want to test out new perfumes, or have a certain preference toward southern, boho, or preppy looks.
+Tweens who enjoy feminine styles might opt for pastel colors like pink and purple, want to test out new perfumes, or have a certain preference toward southern, boho, or preppy looks.

 02 of 06

 Many gifts of yesteryear become popular again and again, such as Frisbees, Hacky Saks, Shrinky Dinks, and Yo-Yos.
 Consider putting together a gift basket with a few retro items and treats like Pop Rocks to complete a wonderful set.

 You can also get an activity kit like the Creepy Crawlers Workshop, which allows tweens to use goop, molds, and a workshop oven to make rubbery critters.
 It's a fun item for both girls and boys, proving that tween gifts do not have to be boring.

 03 of 06

 Give an Experience

 Instead of offering a physical gift that they'll lose interest in, like a Wii game or a DVD movie, you could give your tween an experience to remember.
 For example, you could buy concert tickets for two or dinner and movie for your tween and a friend.
-There are other options too, like spending a day bowling, or going to a local amusement park with Mom and Dad.
+Or treat your tween to a day bowling or a trip to a local amusement park with mom and dad.

 Tween girls may especially appreciate a day at the spa or a manicure with one of her girlfriends.
 Other experiences could include a shopping trip, a fancy lunch, or a class at a local beading store.
-Whatever you choose, consider his or her interests, so you know whether to book a day at a local rock climbing gym or a few hours at an arcade or batting cage.
+Don't forget for the active set; get gift passes for a local trampoline park, mini golf, a rock climbing gym, batting cage, or gaming arcade.

 04 of 06